 Carolyn Cullen, Plant Sale Committee Chairperson

-Carolyn has been with WCWO since 2014 and a Wild Ones member since 2000.
-A long time native plant advocate and restoration volunteer, Carolyn joined to help bring native plants to home gardens.
+Carolyn has been with WOWC since 2014 and a Wild Ones member since 2000.
+A long-time native plant advocate and restoration volunteer, Carolyn joined to help bring native plants to home gardens.
 She is the woman behind our Shopify site, a model for so many other non-profits and WO chapters.

 Outgoing board members:

 We want to recognize our board members who finished their terms and left a lasting impact on Wild Ones West Cook :